letsencrypt/website/content/en/docs/challenge-types.md

 use [anycast], which means multiple servers can have the same IP address, and depending on where you are in the world you might talk to a different server (and get a different answer) than Let’s Encrypt does.
-The best DNS APIs provide a way for you to automatically check whether and update is fully propagated.
+The best DNS APIs provide a way for you to automatically check whether an update is fully propagated.
 If your DNS provider doesn’t have this, you just have to configure your client to wait long enough (often as much as an hour) to ensure the update is propagated before triggering validation.